kafene/TextareaBackup/README.md

 When the page is refreshed or opened again, if there is text you have typed in the past, the text field is highlighted in red and you can double click on it to restore the previous text.

+It works on both textarea elements (regardless of whether they are inside a form), and contentEditable elements.

 ### Why is this useful?